-An employee may claim actual expenses where the accommodation charges at a particular centre exceed prescribed the amount accommodation at that centre or where the cost of meals exceeds the total amount prescribed for meals for the whole of the employee's absence.
+An employee may claim actual expenses where the accommodation charges at a particular centre exceed the amount prescribed for accommodation at that centre or where the cost of meals exceeds the total amount prescribed for meals for the whole of the employee's absence.

-Such actual expenses are to be reimbursed to the employee subject to the chief executive being satisfied that the claim is reasonable and the employee has complied with the general conditions relating to minimum standard of accommodation documentary evidence.
+Such actual expenses are to be reimbursed to the employee subject to the chief executive being satisfied that the claim is reasonable and the employee has complied with the general conditions relating to minimum standard of accommodation and documentary evidence.

-Five situations are shown to clarify the employee's entitlement where actual expenses are claimed by the employee.
+Five examples are shown to clarify the employee's entitlement where actual expenses are claimed by the employee.

-(i) All accommodation and meals claimed as actuals Actual and reasonable expenses for accommodation and meals
+(i) All accommodation and meals claimed as actuals

+Actual and reasonable expenses for accommodation and meals